vlandham/captain_z/out/captain_z.md

 #

-Captain Z re-read the feather poem to Dr. Star.
+Captain Z reread the feather poem to Dr. Star.

 _Only one of true measure_
 _Can make use of this treasure_